vannads/COVID-19/README.md

 # COVID-19
-Analyzing COVID-19 epidemic in Indian subcontinenet
+Analyzing spread of COVID-19 epidemic in Indian subcontinent and predicting its multi-dimensional impact.